Fundamental of Achievement

 Without it, life tends to stagnate.
 For human beings, this is tantamount to a slow death.

-Still, motivation is not the end all-be-all.
-(It’s more like a starting point.)
+Still, motivation is not the ultimate goal.
+(It’s just the spark.)

 Mel Robbins says: